normesta/azure-storage-azcopy/README.md

 # AzCopy v10

 AzCopy v10 is a command-line utility that you can use to you copy data to and from containers and file shares in Azure Storage accounts.

-AzCopy V10 provides you with simpler commands that are optimized for performance.
+AzCopy V10 gives you easy-to-use commands that are optimized for performance.

 ## Features and capabilities